slackapi/python-slack-sdk/docs/content/legacy/basic_usage.md

 single object literal, so just add additional keys for any optional argument.

-To send a message to a channel, use the channel\'s ID.
-For IMs, use the user\'s ID.
+To send a message to a channel, use the channel's ID.
+For IMs, use the user's ID.

 ``` python
 client.chat_postMessage(